PLATINUM2022

 Transgender people

-For almost two decades, Transgender Law Center has led the country in challenging the legal system to respect the dignity and humanity of transgender and gender nonconforming people.
+For over two decades, Transgender Law Center has led the country in challenging the legal system to respect the dignity and humanity of transgender and gender nonconforming people.
 Our impact litigation in areas of employment, education, immigration, and more have redefined transgender people’s experience of rights and justice in the U.S. We believe in justice and liberation for all trans people, and that means change that starts with the people most impacted by the systems we fight—including trans people in prison, Black and brown trans migrants, Black trans women, trans people living with HIV, and trans youth.

 Population(s) Served